ThanosTrai/ThanosTrai/README.md

 ### My Recent Achievements

-- **Full Stack Development**: Completed a rigorous bootcamp that included both individual and collaborative projects, covering everything from databases to user authentication and API integration.
+- **Full Stack Development**: Graduated from an intensive bootcamp that included both individual and collaborative projects, covering everything from databases to user authentication and API integration.

-- **Capstone Project**: Successfully built a [Book Library Full-Stack Application](link-to-your-project) with Java Spring Boot and Angular, featuring JWT authentication and integration with external APIs.
+- **Capstone Project**: Successfully built a [Book Library Full-Stack Application](https://github.com/ThanosTrai/booklibapp-project-springboot) with Java Spring Boot and Angular, featuring JWT authentication and integration with external APIs.

 ### On the Horizon